Sajid Hasan: Screenwriter and playwright

 Hasan has written television dramas, including Kachwa aur Khargosh (1989), in which he also acted.

 Hasan has also written stage plays, including Hua Kuch Yoon in 2017, described as a love story set before and after the Partition and spanning some 80 years, staged in seven cities for a year.

 Director and producer

 Hasan was nominated in the "Best Director for Sitcom" category during the 1st Indus Drama Awards in 2005.

-He's also a producer, producing Dasht-e-Tanhai (2015) for PTV Home, also being part of the cast.
+He produced and acted in Dasht-e-Tanhai (2015) for PTV Home.

 Host

 In 2021, Hasan began hosting Zindagi With, a talk show airing on ARY Zindagi where he interviews celebrities.

 Political career

 Hasan has pursued political ambitions multiple times, joining various political parties to contest democratic elections as a candidate.

 In April 2018, Hasan joined the Pakistan People's Party (PPP).
 Two month later, he announced his candidacy for the National Assembly of Pakistan in Karachi’s NA-256 constituency, covering North Nazimabad.
-He finished seventh out of 16 candidates, receiving 7,587 votes, which was just 3.82% of the total votes.
+He finished seventh out of 16 candidates, receiving 7,587 votes, or 3.82% of the total votes.

 In 2024, he joined the Jahangir Tareen-led Istehkam-e-Pakistan Party (IPP).